Prof. Dr. Ayelet Shachar (University of Toronto, Faculty of Law)

-Shachar is the author of (Cambridge University Press, 2001, 2009)—winner of the American Political Science Association Foundations of Political Theory Best First Book Award; The Birthright Lottery: Citizenship and Global Inequality (Harvard University Press, 2009)— named 2010 International Ethics Notable Book in recognition of its “superior scholarship and contribution to the field of international ethics;” The Shifting Border: Legal Cartographies of Migration and Mobility (Critical Powers Series, forthcoming 2020); and the lead editor of the Oxford Handbook of Citizenship (Oxford University Press, 2017, 2020), which has been described as “the definitive source on a critical concept in political and social life.
-Innovative in its conception and authoritative in its execution,” as well as over seventy-five articles and book chapters on citizenship theory, immigration law, multiculturalism and women’s rights, family law and religion in comparative perspective, highly skilled migration, the shifting border and global inequality.
-Her work has been published in venues such as Ethics & International Affairs, Journal of Political Philosophy, Yale Law Journal, Harvard Civil Rights-Civil Liberties Law Review, Citizenship Studies, Perspectives on Politics, The University of Chicago Law Review, Yale Journal of Law & the Humanities, Political Theory, and Philosophy & Social Criticism.
+Previously, she held the Canada Research Chair in Citizenship and Multiculturalism.
+She is the author of (Cambridge University Press, 2001 & 2009)—winner of the American Political Science Association Foundations of Political Theory Best First Book Award; The Birthright Lottery: Citizenship and Global Inequality (Harvard University Press, 2009)— named 2010 International Ethics Notable Book in recognition of its “superior scholarship and contribution to the field of international ethics;” The Shifting Border: Legal Cartographies of Migration and Mobility (Critical Powers Series, Manchester University Press, 2020);, as well as close to 100 articles and book chapters published in leading social science and law journals.
+Shachar is also the lead editor of the field-defining Oxford Handbook of Citizenship (Oxford University Press, 2017 & 2020)

 - The Oxford Handbook of Citizenship (completed)

 - Shifting Borders of Justice: Territory, Market, Migration

 - On “Golden Visas” and “Golden Passports”: The Marketization of Citizenship in an Age of Restrictionism